Let's get started with a Microservice Architecture with Spring Cloud:

 In this article, we explored declarative HTTP service interfaces available in Spring release 6.
 We looked at how to define an HTTP interface using the available exchange method annotations, as well as the supported method parameters and return values.

-We explored how to create a proxy client that implements the HTTP interface and performs the exchanges.
-Also, we saw how to perform exception handling by defining a custom status handler.
-Finally, we saw how to test the declarative interface and its client proxy using Mockito and MockServer.
+Further, we explored how to create a proxy client that implements the HTTP interface and performs the exchanges.
+Also, we performed exception handling by defining a custom status handler.
+On top of that, we saw how to test the declarative interface and its client proxy using Mockito and MockServer.
+Finally, we leveraged an HTTP service registry and understood how it works.